To read the part about Causes of Colic.

 Infant colic can be extremely frustrating and stressful for parents.
 The impact on quality of life is real and affects the sleep time of all family members, free time and positive and quality family interactions.
 This can lead to discouragement and affect morale in the long run too, hence the importance of staying on top of how you are feeling.

 Using probiotics for at least four weeks can diminish some symptoms, such as bloating or pain.
 We know that probiotics can promote a healthy immune system, reducing the frequency and length of diarrhea and fever.
 We also know that it helps balance intestinal microbiota by promoting the presence of good bacteria and reducing intestinal permeability which allows not-so-good bacteria to enter.
 They also seem to reduce regurgitation and improve bowel elimination.
 If the mother is breastfeeding, probiotic drops sold over the counter are available.
 You can give them directly to the baby in their mouth.
 If the baby drinks formula, you can choose one that has added probiotics to help the situation.
 The Reuteri strain is known to decrease the imbalance between good and bad bacteria in the baby’s microbiota, decrease inflammation, decrease abdominal pain and improve gut motility.
+An update from the Pediatric Society 2022, informs us that probiotics may not only help reduce colic in infants, but also reduce food intolerances, eczema, atopic dermatitis and may also prevent diarrhea when antibiotics are taken.

 You can do other things, such as giving them a warm bath, skin-to-skin contact or using a baby carrier.
 Avoid overfeeding them, which causes more reflux and gas, and frequently burp them.
 Walk them in the stroller, use a vibrating seat or place a heated magic bag in their bed before going to bed (their environment is warm).
 A mild stomach massage can help eliminate gas, or you can breastfeed them or give them a pacifier if it comforts them…